About KAP

 Ketamine-Assisted Psychotherapy (KAP)

-Offered & preferred at One Heart Mental Health Collaborative
+Offered at One Heart Mental Health Collaborative

 Access the transformative effects of Ketamine + the trust and safety of a physician and therapist team helping you throughout the way